Ultimate Guide to MPRE Prep

 The Multistate Professional Responsibility Exam (MPRE) is a standardized exam that has been adopted in every US jurisdiction except for Wisconsin and Puerto Rico.
-The National Conference of Bar Examiners (NCBE) administers the exam.
-It is separate from the bar exam, but still required for admission to these state bars.
+The National Conference of Bar Examiners (NCBE) develops and administers the exam, and according to them the purpose of it “is to measure candidates’ knowledge and understanding of established standards related to the professional conduct of lawyers.”
+The MPRE is separate from the bar exam, and is required for admission to the bar of most jurisdictions.

 Which jurisdictions use the MPRE?